kejdajar/JasperSite/README.md

 ### Production Installation
 For the installation on a production server follow either the same steps as in development installation and use built-in publish feature of Visual Studio, or download the already compiled project from the releases section, which is ready to be uploaded to the production server, for instance through FTP.
-If you want to run this compiled project locally, you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD.
+If you want to run this compiled project locally, you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD (make sure you have .NET Core 2.1 SDK installed).

 ## History